UAE visa photo 40x60

 Use this page when the checklist, search query, or local office wording refers to UAE Visa offline or to the exact UAE visa photo 40x60 phrasing.

-Visa pages often depend on the consulate, portal, or service wording, so a similar crop can still lead to the wrong route.
+Visa pages often depend on the consulate, portal, or service wording, so a similar crop can still lead to the wrong page.

 Exact size and cropping guidance